LoulouiseBipBip/FCCAnalyses/examples/FCChh/ttZ_differential/lepton_eff/BDT/README.md

   - `bdt_muon.json`
   - `bdt_electron.json`
 - Produce score histograms and ROC curve
-You can use the argument `--process-individual` to choose to run the BDT on each Q-binned sample separatly : you will end up with a ROC curve for each Q-bin range on the same plot.
+You can use the argument `--process-individual` to choose to run the BDT on each Q-binned sample separately: you will end up with a ROC curve for each Q-bin range on the same plot.
 If no argument, the Q-bins samples will be merged according to the weight.
 ⚠️ Event weights are broadcast per object before training → every object inherits its event’s statistical weight (necessary for no mismatch between array lengths in BDT).
 ---

 ### 3. Apply the BDT
 You need to modify `BDTScorer.cxx` to match your BDT definition (add more features...).
-You then need to compile it to create an external libray using :
+You then need to compile it to create an external library using :
 ```bash
 cd /path/to/BDT
 g++ -shared -fPIC -std=c++20 -o libBDTScorer.so BDTScorer.cxx \